 Planning For A Loved One With Special Needs

-There are several ways to set up a special needs trust (to suit specific situations), but the end goal is to provide care and financial assistance to your special needs loved one while maintaining their access to much-needed government benefits.
-During our initial consultation, our attorney will be happy to explain the numerous options available and which is best for your family.
+There are several ways to set up a special needs trust (to suit specific situations), but the end goal is to provide care and financial assistance to your child while maintaining their access to much-needed government benefits.
+During our initial consultation, Mr. Foil will be happy to explain the numerous options available.

 Contact Us To Learn More

-Foil Law Firm is based in Baton Rouge, Louisiana, and serves clients throughout East Baton Rouge Parish.
+Foil Law Firm is based in Baton Rouge, and serves clients throughout Louisiana.
 To arrange your initial consultation with a skilled and compassionate estate planning attorney, call us at 225-382-3264 or fill out our online contact form.